Probing non-Markovian quantum dynamics with data-driven analysis: Beyond "black-box" machine learning models: Numerical results

 where $\ket{\alpha}$ is the coherent state of the bosonic mode, and $\ket{\psi}$ is sampled uniformly from the Bloch sphere.
+For all data sets we fix $\alpha = 1.1$.
 To proceed with numerical simulation of Eq.~\eqref{eq:jc_lindblad} we truncate the infinite-dimensional Hilbert space of the bosonic mode keeping such a number of eigenstates with the lowest energy that guarantees conservation of $>95\%$ of the initial environment state $\varrho_\rE(0)$ probability mass.
-We fix $L = 2$, $K = 100$ and $T = 1000$ for all data sets.
-We apply our method to generated data sets, reconstruct $r$ and the $r$-dimensional Markovian embedding, and test the prediction ability in each case.
-The results for the particular parameters choice are shown in Fig.~\ref{fig:dynamics_prediction}b.
-One can see that the reconstructed Markovian embedding predicts dynamics of the atom even in presence of relatively high noise.
-We also note, that in all considered cases $r \leq 39$, while the dimension of the vectorized joint system and environment density matrix $\kett{\varrho_\rSE}$ after truncation of the bosonic mode is $\dim(\kett{\varrho_\rSE}) = 100 \gg r$.
-It justifies the truncation of the bosonic mode and shows the finiteness of $d_\rE^{\rm eff}$ even though $d_\rE$ is infinite.
+The truncation is needed only for the tractability of numerical calculations necessary for data set generation.
+The limit of applicability of our data processing method is not sensitive to the genuine dimensionality of the environment; it can be either finite or infinite-dimensional.
+As mentioned before, only the finiteness of the memory matters.
+We fix $L = 2$, $K = 100$ and $N = 1000$ for all data sets.\\ We apply our method to generated data sets and reconstruct $r$ and $M$.
+As in the previous example, we use $M$ to predict behavior of the test trajectory.
+The comparison of the prediction and the test trajectory for each amplitude of noise is shown in Fig.~\ref{fig:dynamics_prediction}{\bf b}.
+One can see that one predicts dynamics of the atom even in presence of relatively high noise.
+We also note, that in all considered cases $r \leq 39$, while the dimension $d^2\left[d_\rE^{\rm eff}\right]^2$ of the joint system and environment density matrix after truncation of the bosonic mode is 100, which is well above $39$.
+This justifies the truncation of the bosonic mode and shows the finiteness of $d_\rE^{\rm eff}$ even though the genuine environment is infinite.
+The main outcome of this numerical experiment is that the proposed method is able to identify a finite-dimensional effective environment even in the case of infinite-dimensional genuine environment.